Grapefruit Green Smoothie

 Three green glass jars of Grapefruit Green Smoothie with halved grapefruits on the side.

-True story… I have went through 30 pounds of grapefruit making this smoothie everyday for the few weeks.
+True story… I have gone through 30 pounds of grapefruit making this smoothie every day for a few weeks.
 It’s really that good!
-Just like most of my green smoothies, this one came around by chance.
+And just like most of my green smoothies, this one came around by chance.

 Two green glass jars of Grapefruit Green Smoothie with grapefruit slices around them.